Beyond Brexit: The UK’s new Immigration System

 You can find further information on how we can assist you in obtaining a sponsor licence for workers and in relation to the sponsor duties here, and for students here.

-Sponsors of workers using the Skilled Worker route need standard CoS in relation to migrants who can apply from inside the UK.
 Sponsors who need to sponsor migrants who will apply for a visa from overseas will need to firstly apply for a Defined CoS.
 Defined CoS have replaced Restricted CoS, but they will be issued by the Home Office within one working day in the vast majority of cases.
-You can find further information regarding CoS here.

 You can find further information on the current options on the pages of our website dedicated to employers, education providers and individuals.